Preface:

 - Length of the whiskers calculated as 1.5* inter-quartile range(IQR).

-- Formulation of IQR=Q3-Q1, this is also the length of the box.
+- Formulation of IQR=Q3-Q1.
+Therefore, this is also the length of the box.

 - Data points that are red marked are the outliers, as these data points exceed the length of the whiskers.